City of Hermosa Beach

 - Sunday or National Holidays - Construction work is not allowed on these days.

-- The City has adopted the 2022 California Building Codes, effective January 1, 2023.
+The City of Hermosa Beach has adopted the 2025 California Building Standards Codes, effective January 1, 2026.

 - The City does contract Fire Services through LA County Fire and has adopted the Los Angeles County Title 32, Fire Code.
 To inquire on their requirements, please contact them directly by CLICKING HERE.